Potentiality realism: A realistic and indeterministic physics based on propensities

-The two possible mechanisms that can lead to this is that propensities either evolve into determined outcomes spontaneously --which is reminiscent of objective collapse models in quantum theory \cite{grw, gisincollapse}-- or if a measurement somehow ``imposes'' a determination --similarly to the Copenhagen interpretation of quantum mechanics in which an observer or a measurement apparatus (not described within quantum theory) makes the wave function ``collapse''.
+The two possible mechanisms that can lead to this is that propensities either evolve into determined outcomes spontaneously -- which is reminiscent of objective collapse models in quantum theory \cite{grw, gisincollapse} -- or if a measurement somehow ``imposes'' a determination -- similarly to the Copenhagen interpretation of quantum mechanics in which an observer or a measurement apparatus (not described within quantum theory) makes the wave function ``collapse''.
 The former view seems the most compatible with reductionism, whereas the latter one seems to imply a form of a top-down causation \cite{topdown}, where a higher level of description ``forces'' the actualization of the lower level.
 Furthermore, the fact that only one outcome can be realized in a given experiment is itself a (metaphysical) assumption.
-In fact, in principle one can think of a radical interpretation of propensities, in which the possibilities never actualize and the state is the collection of the all the propensities for any possible event of the universe and extended everywhere in time.
+In fact, in principle one can think of a radical interpretation of propensities, in which the possibilities are forever possible (i.e., in our parlance, there is no event that actualizes only one of them, ruling out the others) and the state is the collection of the all the propensities for any possible event of the universe and extended everywhere in time.
 This is the analogous of the ``many-worlds interpretation'' of the quantum state and it shares with it its enormous ontological baggage (see Section \ref{onto}).
 Finally, we notice that the standard deterministic interpretation of classical physics is analogous to adding unobservable ``hidden variables'' (i.e., the real numbers as the actual value of physical variables, see \cite{NGHiddenReals}), in the same way that Bohmian mechanics adds hidden variables to the quantum state (i.e. the position of each quantum particle) to deterministically complete the theory.